Operation Philosophy and methodology The center plans to concentrate on three main areas: Research & Development, Consultation, and Education

 For a strong and optimized development, the center aims at collaborate with different bodies, such as research centers, universities, government and industry either local or international.
 The goals of this collaboration are as follows:

-- To start from where others reached.
+- To start from where others have reached.

 - Learn from others’ faults and successes.